lovellbrian/lovellbrian.github.io/_posts/2023-10-02-BYODImage.md

 ```
 Notice how the GPU is working when the training code starts.

+If you don't see these graphs, try updating your nvidia drivers as above.

 ![Alt text](/images/image-19.png)

 Why is the GPU only showing about 50% load?
 This means it does not have enough work to do.
 So how do we give it more work?
 Perhaps we need to increase the batch size.